Christoph33one/post-plan-travel/README.md

 - By scrolling down on the page, users can explore all the comments added to the post and witness the interactions between other users and the post.
 - The page layout ensures that all content is displayed optimally on various screen sizes, with particular attention given to the positioning of images for a visually pleasing experience.

-Add edit & delete comments:
+Add, edit & delete comments:
 - When viewing the list of comments, users can expect smooth scrolling with comments rendering quickly and efficiently.
 - Each comment is presented clearly, featuring the written content and an optional image if provided by the commenter.
 - Users can easily identify the profile associated with each comment, along with a timestamp indicating when the comment was made.
 - If users wish to add their own comment, they will find an intuitive and user-friendly form where they can input their content and upload an image, if desired.
-- Upon submitting a comment, users can immediately see their comment displayed at the top of the c omments list.
+- Upon submitting a comment, users can immediately see their comment displayed at the top of the comments list.
 - For those who want to edit their comment, a modern and visually appealing dropdown button is readily available.
 - When editing a comment, users have the ability to modify both the comment text and content, and upon resubmission, they can observe their edited comment being updated accordingly.